This course is open for applications.

 Our staff come from a variety of theatre backgrounds around the world.
-We're committed to your personal development, and we offer a unique curriculum and a variety of teaching methods.
+We're committed to your personal development, and offer a unique curriculum with a variety of teaching methods.

-There are no lectures or written exams you'll be taught through three-hour practical workshops.
+There aren't any lectures or written exams - you'll be taught through three-hour practical workshops.

-Find out more about our academic staff and their areas of expertise.
+Find out about our academic staff and their areas of expertise.

 BA(Hons) Drama is based at our City Campus in the heart of Bristol.

-City Campus offers studio and teaching spaces and technical facilities at the Arnolfini on Bristol's harbourside, as well as access to the ground floor auditorium for performance workshops.
+City Campus at Arnolfini offers studio and teaching spaces and technical facilities on Bristol's harbourside, as well as access to the ground floor auditorium for performance workshops.

-You will also use the resources available at other City Campus sites.
-This includes Bower Ashton which has a working theatre, and houses the main library dedicated to the creative and cultural industries, as well as a number of student support services.
+You'll also use the resources available at other City Campus sites.
+This includes Bower Ashton Studios, which has a working theatre and houses the main library dedicated to the creative and cultural industries, as well as a number of student support services.